kalebgarrison/react-portfolio/README.md

 # react-portfolio

 ## Description
-This is a User Directory app that I wrote using React that allows users to keep track of your employees.
+This is my portfolio site that I wrote using React.
 This material is designed to meet the standards set by the GT Full-stack program homework requirements.
 It is built using the languages mentioned and customized based on mockups in class.

 Any feedback can be provided via email at [kalebgarrison@gmail.com](mailto:kalebgarrison@gmail.com).